 (3) The pound operator must comply with subregulation (2) as soon as practicable after the animal arrives at the pound and before it is moved from the pound.

+[Regulation 92 amended: Gazette 27 Jun 2019 p.
+2420.]

 93. Responsibilities of pound operator if animal born at or while being moved to pound

 If an animal is born at, or while being moved to, a pound, the pound operator must, as soon as practicable after its birth, apply, or cause to be applied, to the animal an NLIS post breeder device.